-Our management has concluded that our internal controls over financial reporting were, and continue to be, ineffective, and as of the year ended December 31, 2022 as a result of a material weakness in our internal controls, which could adversely affect our ability to record, process, summarize, and report financial data.
-Such weaknesses include: (1) Our internal controls relating to inventory valuation, estimated useful lives and depreciation of long-lived assets, expense cutoff for certain subsidiaries, business combinations, impairment of long-lived assets, and debt modification and extinguishment was not designed and maintained (2) Information technology general controls related to access security were not designed and implemented for all financially relevant applications during the audit period.
-Additionally, we did not perform reviews of relevant Service Organization Control Reports for key third party service providers (3) We did not perform an effective risk assessment or monitor internal controls over financial reporting.
+Our management has concluded that our internal controls over financial reporting were, and continue to be, ineffective, and as of the year ended December 31, 2023 as a result of a material weakness in our internal controls, which could adversely affect our ability to record, process, summarize, and report financial data.
+Such weaknesses include: (1) Our internal controls relating to financial reporting for inventory, including inventory valuation and consolidation of inventory, estimated useful lives and depreciation of long-lived assets, expense cutoff for certain subsidiaries, business combinations, impairment of long-lived assets, and debt modification and extinguishment was not designed and maintained; (2) Information technology general controls related to access security were not designed and implemented for all financially relevant applications during the audit period.
+Additionally, we did not perform reviews of relevant Service Organization Control Reports for key third party service providers; (3) We did not perform an effective risk assessment or monitor internal controls over financial reporting.
 We did not have written documentation of internal control policies and procedures.
-We lacked sufficient resources to adequately perform and monitor account reconciliation and review controls (4) We misclassified certain employees as contractors based on the rules and regulations of the IRS.
-While management is working to remediate the material weakness, there is no assurance that such changes, when economically feasible and sustainable, will remediate the identified material weaknesses or that the controls will prevent or detect future material weaknesses.
+We lacked sufficient resources to adequately perform and monitor account reconciliation and review controls; (4) We misclassified certain employees as contractors based on the rules and regulations of the IRS.
+While management is working to remediate these material weaknesses, there is no assurance that such changes, when economically feasible and sustainable, will remediate the identified material weaknesses or that the controls will prevent or detect future material weaknesses.
 If we are not able to maintain effective internal control over financial reporting, our financial statements, including related disclosures, may be inaccurate, which could have a material adverse effect on our business.